J4ck3LSyN-Gen2/AUR-PKG-CHECK/README.md

 > [!WARNING]
 > This is a diagnostic tool for post-compromise identification, not an antivirus solution.
+> _NOTE:_ This script is pretty simple and can be ran manually via `sudo pacman -Qkk`....

 ## Core Functionality
 The script automates the `pacman -Qkk` verification process to detect: